PROBABLE, LIKELY, TRUE

 believable, credible, creditable, likely, plausible, presumptive (MW, Probable)

-So, the claim « X is probable” is a provisional statement.
-Something is said to be “probable” when it is supported by good reasons, good enough to act upon.
-The speaker is nonetheless aware of possible objections or rebuttals, and still looking for confirmation and rectification, so he should have a plan B in his pocket.
-The probable it is not a stopping point but a stage in an on-going research or action, connected with past experience and future action.
+Let’s tentatively take the claim « X is probable” with the following description.
+Something is said to be “probable” when it is supported by good reasons, good enough to win public approval and to be acted upon.
+However, the speaker is aware of possible objections or rebuttals, and is still looking for confirmation and correction, so he should have a Plan B in his pocket.
+Probably does not refer to a stopping point, but to a stage in an ongoing investigation or action, that builds consensus in a group, related with past experience and future action.

 1.2 Probable as believable

 Verisimilar is not mentioned among the synonyms of probable in MW, but probable is the defining synonym of verisimilar as “having the appearance of truth”.
 Verisimilar introduces the key feature of similitude, that is structural analogy.
-It can actually be connected with the four preceding semantic lines, plausible marking the transition from probable to verisimilar.
+In fact, it can actually be connected to the four previous semantic lines plausible marks the transition from probable to verisimilar.

-Similitude appears when probable is said not of an isolated claim, but in relation with a world vision, S. Analogical thinking
+Similitude occurs when probable is said not of an isolated assertion, but in relation to a worldview see analogical thinking

-Verisimilar is connected to the depiction arts through its second meaning, “depicting realism” (MW).
-It is typically said of a literary fiction or a pictorial style.
+Verisimilar is connected to the visual arts by its second meaning, “depicting realism” (MW).
+It is said of a literary fiction or a pictorial style.

-A witness is said to be credible as a person and as a narrator; she is a storyteller, depicting a situation.
-To be understood and credible this speech must necessarily conform to the linguistic laws of narrative: this is the point where probable and plausible, verisimilar connect.
+A witness is said to be credible as a person and as a narrator; she is a storyteller, who describes a situation.
+In order to be understood and to be credible this speech must necessarily conform to the linguistic laws of narration: this is the point where the probable and the plausible, the verisimilitude, meet.

-From the point of view of its content, a story, an assertion, a representation of a state of affairs… is plausible if it is judged to be in conformity with common sense, with reasonable thinking.
-From the point of view of its structure, a conclusion is plausible if it is in conformity with the laws of the discursive genre stereotyping real things or events of the same kind.
+From the point of view of its content, a story, an assertion, a representation of a state of affairs… is plausible if it is judged to be in conformity with common sense and reasonable thinking.
+From the point of view of its structure, a conclusion is plausible if it conforms to the laws of the discursive genre that stereotypes real things or events of the same kind.

-It is not likely that the enemy would attack through the marshes
+It is unlikely that the enemy would attack through the marshes

-It is not likely that a mother would kill her children (Medea)
+It is unlikely that a mother would kill her children (Medea)

 It is likely that one would kill out of jealousy; jealousy is a likely motive.

-Pragmatic argumentation by positive consequences is based on plausibility, like a realistic novel; It can be considered, to the letter, as developping a causal fiction.
-Plausibility is assessed not so much by examining the case after an investigation of the reality of the facts, as by the intuitive conformity to certain conventions of narration and stereotypes of facts.
+Pragmatic argumentation through positive or negative consequences is based on plausibility, as in a realistic novel; It can be seen, as the development of a plausible causal fiction.
+Plausibility is judged not so much by examining the case according to the reality of the facts, as by its intuitive conformity to certain narrative conventions and stereotypes of action.

-The concrete investigation that leads to a justified belief that things went like this can be difficult and inconclusive The intuition of normality is sufficient to conclude that they probably went that other way.
+The concrete investigation that leads to a justified belief that things went this way may be difficult and inconclusive; the intuition of normality is sufficient to conclude that they probably went the other way.

 1.3 The probable-believable as an instrument of manipulation

-The distinction between the probable-presumptive and the probable-verisimilar corresponds to the rhetorical distinction between two types of evidence, rhetorical evidence (so-called “technical” evidence) and non-rhetorical evidence (non-technical) evidence.
+The distinction between the probable as presumptive and the probable as verisimilar corresponds to the rhetorical distinction between two kinds of evidence, rhetorical (« technical ») evidence and non-rhetorical (« nontechnical ») evidence.

-The investigation of the realities of the case is the business of specialists in other, non-rhetorical, fields.
-Rhetorical plausibility ignores the so-called “non-technical” evidence, which alone allows reality to inform the discourse.
+Investigating the realities of the case is the business of specialists in other, non-rhetorical, fields.
+Rhetorical plausibility ignores the so-called “non-technical” evidence, that alone allows reality to inform the discourse.

-Rhetorical plausibility is constructed through “proofs” derived from endoxa, that is, common beliefs.
-This method defines the specialized field of rhetoric, S. Doxa; Common place.
+Rhetorical plausibility is constructed through “proofs” derived from endoxa, that is, widely shared beliefs.
+This method defines the specialized field of rhetoric, see doxa; common place.

-On such a basis, one can construct a very plausible representation of events, perfectly possible, but having absolutely nothing to do with what really happened.
-The implication is « it is possible – therefore it is ».
+On such a basis, one can construct a very plausible account of events, perfectly possible, but having absolutely nothing to do with what really happened.
+The implication is « it is conceivable, therefore it is ».

-During the « Night of the Long Knives » (June 30, 1934) and the following days, the Nazi SS massacred the Nazi SA supporters of Röhm, the SA leader, himself a victim of the massacre, plus a number of Catholic or conservative opponents of Hitler’s regime.
-The left-wing opponents were already eliminated.
+During the « Night of the Long Knives » (June 30, 1934) and the days that followed, the Nazi SS massacred the Nazi SA branch of the Nazi organisation, led by Röhm, who was himself a victim of the massacre, as well as a number of Catholic or conservative opponents of Hitler’s regime.
+The leftist opponents had already been eliminated.

-The explanation given by Hitler for these massacres was the existence of a plot by the SA against Hitler.
-It is indeed possible for a clique close to power to plot against the men in power belonging to that same clique; history is full of famous examples, and Piso’s conspiracy against Nero can serve as a model.
-The explanation is perfectly convincing.
-But historians have shown that Röhm never plotted against Hitler.
-The story was a typical manipulative lie.
+Hitler’s explanation for these massacres was the existence of an SA plot against Hitler.
+It is indeed possible for a clique close to power to plot against the men in power who belong to that same clique; history is full of famous examples, and Piso’s conspiracy against Nero can serve as a precedent.
+The explanation is quite convincing.
+But historians have shown that Röhm never plotted against Hitler; the story was a typical manipulative lie.

-But can we say that the rhetoric of the convincing imposed the passage from the possible to the true, thus proving its persuasive power?
-The explanatory fiction was accepted not only because it was after all possible, and therefore plausible, but because it was imposed in the public space by the propaganda and violence of the Nazi militias at work during those crucial weeks, the public enthusiasm manifesting the support of some and hiding the terror of others.
+But can we say that Hitler’s so-called « extraordinary » powers of persuasion forced the transition from the possible to the true?
+The explanatory fiction was accepted not only because it was after all possible, and therefore plausible, but, above all, because it was imposed on the public by the propaganda and violence of the Nazi militias at work during those crucial weeks, the public enthusiasm manifesting the support of some and concealing the terror of others.

-The predicates “— is true” and “— is false” apply to a statement or to the corresponding judgment, i.e., to the logical proposition expressing its content.
+The predicates “- is true” and “- is false” apply to a proposition or to the corresponding judgment, i.e., to the logical proposition expressing its content.
 Truth is “the adequacy between the thing and the intelligence” (Thomas Aquinas, Summa, Part.
 1, Quest.
 16, Art.
-1), which may be interpreted as, “adequacy between the thing and its representation”.
+1), which can be interpreted as, “the adequacy between the thing and its representation”.

 According to Tarski’s famous definition of truth, “‘the snow is white’ is true if and only if the snow is white” (Tarski [1935]).
-Note that the proposition “snow is white” comes from Aristotle (Top., 11, 105a), who considers it as a prototypical statement not deserving a dialectical discussion because clearly true, so impossible to problematize, S. Dialectic; Conditions of discussion.
+Note that the proposition “snow is white” comes from Aristotle (Top., 11, 105a), who considers it as a prototypical statement that does not deserve a dialectical discussion because it is clearly true, so it is impossible to problematize, see dialectic; conditions of discussion.

-We shall admit that ordinary language about human affairs can use some local, practical and satisfactorily defined concept of truth. “— is true” or “— is false” are said of a statement referring to an event or a state of things through a description that constitutes the meaning of the statement; this meaning is a linguistic construct, based on the common understanding that the statement must be relevant to the current discussion and action (Sperber & Wilson, 1995).
-Ordinary language is not transparent; the true statement is dependent not only on reality, but also on the linguistic system that generates it, and on the social constraints of relevance met by the speech it is part of.
+We will admit that ordinary language about human affairs can use some local, practical and satisfactorily defined concept of truth.
+The statements “- is true” or “- is false” are said of a statement that refers to an event or a state of affairs by a description that constitutes the meaning of the statement; this meaning is a linguistic construct, based on the common understanding that the statement must be relevant to the current discussion and action (Sperber & Wilson, 1995).
+Ordinary language is not transparent; the true statement depends not only on reality, but also on the linguistic system that generates it, and on the current constraints of s relevance.

-Beyond the linguistic conditioning of its expression, disputability is a characteristic of the statements “this is true, you are right”, “this is wrong, you are wrong, you lie”.
+Disputability is a characteristic of the statements “this is true, you are right”, “this is false, you are wrong, you are lying”.
 Truth is then a synthetic positive property attached to argumentation as such.
 Truth judgments oscillate between the argumentative pole of justification, and the pole of perceptual or intellectual self-evidence.

-Argumentation is sometimes criticized for its alleged unsuitability for the expression and transmission of truth.
-A distinction must be made here between knowledge-related arguments and practical arguments.
-In the case of the former, the argument serves to reduce the uncertainty surrounding a claim.
+Argumentation is sometimes criticized for its alleged inability to express and communicate truth.
+A distinction must be made here between epistemic arguments and practical arguments.
+In the former case, the argument serves to reduce the uncertainty surrounding a claim.
 In the latter case, the argument seeks to develop a line of action from true or possible facts, combined with a set of values and preferences.

-From the point of view of argument in dialogue, truth is a provisional property attributed to a statement that has survived critical examination, conducted, under appropriate method in given circumstances, within interested and competent groups, on the basis of data the quality and completeness of which have been assessed.
-As a construction, a truth judgment can be adjusted if more and better information becomes available, or if the critical method improves, S. Default.
+From the point of view of argumentation in dialogue, truth is a provisional property attributed to a statement that has survived a critical examination, conducted with a method appropriate to the circumstances, within interested and competent groups, on the basis of data whose quality and completeness have been assessed.
+As a construction, a truth judgment of truth can be adjusted as more and better information becomes available, or as the critical method improves, see default reasoning.

 3. The Platonic dramatization:

-In argumentative rhetoric, the question of the likely appears under two opposing views, either as an arbitrary social representation accepted in lieu of an absent truth, or as an approach to truth.
+In argumentative rhetoric, the question of the probable-likely appears under two opposing views, either as an arbitrary social representation accepted in place of an absent truth, or as an approach to truth.

 Socrates: Well, then, isn’t the rhetorical art, taken as a whole, a way of directing the soul by means of speech, not only in the law courts and on other public occasions, but also in private?
 Isn’t it one and the same art whether its subject is great or small, and no more to be held in esteem — if it is followed correctly — when its questions are serious or when they are trivial?
 Or what have you heard about all this?
 (Plato, Phaedrus, 261a; CW p.
 537)

-This psychagogy (“art of guiding the soul”, probably deprived of its religious function of evoking the souls of the dead, but not of its magical connotations, immediately expresses the control function attributed to rhetorical persuasion, “the need for souls”, which motivates religious proselytism.
+This psychagogy (“art of guiding the soul”, probably stripped of its religious function of evoking the souls of the dead, but not of its magical connotations, immediately expresses the control function attributed to rhetorical persuasion, “the need for souls”, that motivates religious proselytism.

 Socrates dramatizes the problem of truth by radicalizing the opposition of the plausible-persuasive to the true: